Antonako1/battosh/README.md

-            -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l) -bs,    --bat-shell                 Turn all occurences of .bat to .sh
+            -qm,    --set-quietmode             CMD flag /Q will be turned to 2> /dev/null -ds,    --dir-sort                  When dir is translated to ls, add -l flag to ls (ls -l) -bs,    --bat-shell                 Turn all occurences of .bat to .sh --set-home {path}           Give absolute position for the program to use as home directory instead of the system default.
+Example: C:\temp\.
+You will have to create battosh folder there yourself along with all the resource files and its folders
         examples:
             battosh file.bat                    -> outputs file.sh
             battosh file.bat -o test.sh         -> outputs test.sh